sakuexe/docker-file-sending/README.md

 # **Assignment 1 - Docker**

-9.2023 - HAMK Riihimäki - Cloudservices Course
+9.2023 - HAMK Riihimäki - Cloud services Course

 ### Running and stopping the containers with docker-compose (recommended)

-this way will use the default values for the environment variables.
+This way the containers will use the default values for the environment variables.
-Unless you change the values in the docker-compose.yml file or Dockerfiles.

 ```bash
 # running and building